Round 2 - Now Accepting Applications

 - Total Student Enrollment

 - Total Students Enrolled in Pre-K, Kindergarten and Grades 1-5

-- Number of drinking water fixtures with lead exceedances above 1 part per billion
+- Number of drinking water fountains with lead exceedances above 1 part per billion

 - Does the school rely on bottled water?

 - Does the school have a lead service line?

 - Location codes for water fountains, bottle filling stations, bubblers or coolers with lead exceedances

 - Are any of these water fountains, bottle filling stations, bubblers or coolers in a shared kitchen or food preparation location?